andrewdwallo/filament-companies/README.md

 - The Laravel Welcome Page, Fortify, etc.. will respect your changes.

-#### Example #1: Only allowing a certain company ID to see a filament page, resource, etc...
+#### Example #1: Only allowing a certain company ID to see & visit a filament page, resource, etc...

 ```
 protected static function shouldRegisterNavigation(): bool